-The police told her that because all of that evidence was circumstantial, they were not going to do anything about it.
+The RCMP told her that because all of that evidence was circumstantial, they were not going to do anything about it.

-When I asked the police what they are able to do in these circumstances, Corporal Janelle Shoihet, media relations officer, said that they are able to deal with cellphone and internet service providers.
+When I asked the RCMP what they are able to do in these circumstances.
+Corporal Janelle Shoihet, media relations officer for the RCMP says that they are able to deal with cell phone and internet service providers.

 "An investigation begins with the initial report," she said via email.
 "Whatever information is gained from this report would help to direct the next steps.
-Some tools investigators have at their disposal are: interviews, witnesses, suspects, judicial authorizations for cellphone service providers, internet service providers, or social media sites.
+Some tools investigators have at their disposal are: interviews, witnesses and suspects, judicial authorizations for cell phone service providers, internet service providers or social media sites.
 In some cases, search warrants may be required to cease evidence from people's residences."

 Sarah didn't know what to do.
 Tinder had passed the buck to Facebook.
 Even then, it would be all too easy for him to set up another account.
 Her residence was a small open community that didn't have the same security other locations might have.